Food That Fixes Hypoglycemia

 Glucagon raises blood sugars while insulin lowers them.
-So what it does is that it mobilizes and releases stored sugar from your liver and even the muscles.
+So what it does is that it mobilizes and releases stored sugar from your liver and even from the muscles.

-So you have this thing called glycogen, that's stored sugar.
+So you have this thing called glycogen; that's stored sugar.
 Glucagon releases that to keep the sugars constant.
 So you have this constant thing where insulin and glucagon are working together.